 The criminal justice landscape is complex and multi-faceted - and no single agency is responsible for the system as a whole.

 Partnership working has been given further importance as the PCC will be responsible for a variety of funding streams from 2013 which were previously allocated directly to other partners.

 It is vital that criminal justice agencies are unified in their ambition and work together in the most efficient and effective way possible, to improve outcomes both for victims of crime and people who offend.

-Here in Cleveland and Durham there is a real willingness for partnership working.
-Following a review of the Criminal Justice Board, it was agreed that the Office of the Police and Crime Commissioner for Cleveland and the Office of the Durham Police, Crime and Victims’ Commissioner would work together to pursue a vision for an end to end criminal justice system that discourages silo working and delivers positive outcomes for victims as well as preventing offending and reoffending.
+Here in Cleveland and Durham, there is a real willingness for partnership working.
+Following a review of the Criminal Justice Board, it was agreed that the Office of the Police and Crime Commissioner for Cleveland and the Office of the Durham Police, Crime and Victims’ Commissioner would work together to pursue a vision for an end to end criminal justice system that discourages silo working & delivers positive outcomes for victims as well as preventing offending & reoffending.

 As part of this review, a small, joint collaborative criminal justice team has been formed to work across both Cleveland and Durham.
 The team will work in support of the Partnership as a whole and undertake in-depth analysis to better understand how to improve services collectively as well as harnessing opportunities to develop local innovation.

 “County Durham, Darlington and Cleveland are areas where people have confidence in a local criminal justice system which supports victims, rehabilitates offenders and reduces re-offending, and delivers value for money.

 We will achieve this by taking a whole-system approach so that by 2021 we have an end-to-end local criminal justice system, which operates effectively across organisational boundaries and supports an independent judiciary, to deliver seamless services and positive outcomes for victims, witnesses and people who offend, alongside the effective and efficient delivery of justice.